lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 All genes that have P-values at most 1e-3 and are at least 2^2 fold differentially expressed are extracted for each of the earlier pairwise DE comparisons.
 Different kinds of summary files and plots are generated:
-- Sample correlation matrix heatmap
+- **Sample correlation matrix heatmap**
-- DE gene vs. samples heatmap
+- **DE gene vs. samples heatmap**

-To more seriously study and define your gene clusters, you will need to interact with the data as described below.
+To study more seriously and define your gene clusters, you will need to interact with the data as described below.
 The clusters and all required data for interrogating and defining clusters is all saved with an R-session, locally with the file 'all.RData'.